enfiskutensykkel/tcpstreamer/README.md

 I _think_ that any C99 compliant C compiler would be able to compile the code, although I can't guarantee that I'm not relying on some GNU99 specific features.

-I do, however, rely on a build script (Makefile) to parse the streamer source files and make some auto-generated code.
-So unless you replicate the building process in some other way, I recommend that you use:
+I rely on my build script for dividing logically the streamers from the core program, so I recommend that you use the following when building unless you're able to replicate the building process:
 * GNU Make
 * GCC
 * sh or bash